How to Benchmark LLM Inference Performance: TTFT, ITL, and Throughput Metrics

 Wrapping Up #

 When benchmarking LLM systems, different use cases require different approaches. llmperf-rs focuses on preserving raw ITL values to capture latency spikes, using API-reported token counts when available, and providing deterministic test inputs.
-Whether you’re evaluating vLLM, TensorRT-LLM, or your own inference stack, these metrics will give you the real picture of your system’s performance.
+My intention for llmperf-rs is building something that is quick to start.

 Check out the source code at github.com/wheynelau/llmperf-rs and see the full metrics documentation for deeper details.
 You can also create issues and contribute.